JoseBambora/PersonalProjects/BotDiscord/README.md

 ## Configuration Steps

-In addition to downloading the necessary libraries, you need to create a configuration file to set up the bot.
+In addition to downloading the necessary libraries, there is a configuration file to set up the bot.
 This file is located at *files/config/config.txt* and uses a simple key-value format.
 Each parameter is explained within the file as an example.

 ## Future Work